subirvarma/GeneralCognitics/_posts/ofdm.md

 ![](https://subirvarma.github.io/GeneralCognitics/images/ofdm24.png)

-Figure: Sending the Sequence 101101 Suing Square Wave Pulses
+Figure: Sending the Sequence 101101 using Square Wave Pulses

 The most straightforward way of solving the problem was to use a square pulse, and the above figure shows the resulting signal when 101101 is sent using these.